katia317/CSO/README.md

 ## Convalescent Care
 The care involved and the gradual return to health after an acute illness.
 To be considered for convalescent care, the individual must be discharged from a hospital setting.
 Usually convalescent care is obtained in a nursing facility setting.
 On occasion, an ICF/MR may be able to provide such care.

+## Counseling (Individual and Group) (57U or 57G)
+*Note: This service is available only in the Adult Waiver.*
+Counseling is a treatment approach in which a licensed professional meets with one or more individuals in ongoing periodic formal sessions and uses relationship skills to promote the individuals' abilities to deal with daily living issues associated with their emotional, cognitive, or behavioral problems using a variety of supportive and re-education techniques.
+The Personal Plan must include documentation of the individual's need for counseling and services.
+A counseling strategy must be developed and approved in writing by the individual and/or guardian, if applicable.
+This plan should include:
+- A brief summary describing the emotional, cognitive, or behavioral concerns to be addressed by counseling.
+The individual's goals for counseling should be identified.
+The description should note the frequency and severity of problem behaviors identified by others and the individual's attitude and perspective regarding the concerns of others
+- For individuals who have a dual diagnosis with a mental illness or are taking psychoactive medications, there should be a summary of psychiatric diagnoses and medications that are currently being prescribed.
+- Description of specific, person-centered counseling strategies to be provided by the counselor to assist the individual to meet the goals.

+Each individual or group counseling contact requires a clinical narrative documenting the specific counseling service provided as well as the specific date and time the service was rendered.
+The counselor or psychotherapist must maintain documentation that reflects a brief description of the session's focus and periodic reviews of progress towards agreed upon treatment goals.
+Counseling includes:
+- Participation in the Person-Centered Planning process and consultation with the ISC provider agency, guardian, if applicable, and family related to the individual's needs and goals for counseling supports, as well as previous attempts to address the individual's needs.
+- The development of a strategy that outlines the provision of individualized counseling services.
+- Assessing information on the frequency and severity of the individual's struggles and their capacity to identify their contribution.
+- Individual face-to-face contacts addressing goals identified in the individual's counseling strategy.
+- Collecting collateral data for use in treatment (cannot exceed 10% of billable time)
+Group counseling includes sessions in which the counselor meets with two or more individuals to address their individual goals identified in their individualized counseling plans.
+Counseling can be provided to individuals who are temporarily absent from, but will be returning to, their residential setting (SNF, Hospital, etc.) as long as the current temporary provider (SNF, Hospital, etc.) approves the counseling service to be provided in their location, the service is being provided and supporting documentation is maintained.
+Location of the service should be part of the supporting documentation.
+Since each counselor must enroll in IMPACT to provide services to waiver participants, billing for services must be done under the provider who provided the service.

 ## D
 ## Dementia